List of incarnations of Spider-Man: Mac Gargan

 While possessing the Venom symbiote, Mac Gargan posed as Spider-Man as a member of the Dark Avengers until his capture at the end of the "Siege" storyline.

 Mattie Franklin

 The niece of J. Jonah Jameson.
 After being granted spider-powers by "The Gathering of Five", she filled in for Peter Parker during one of his temporary retirements and later became Spider-Woman when he reclaimed the role.
 She was killed by the Kravinoff family during "The Gauntlet" and "Grim Hunt" storylines.
-During the "Dead No More: The Clone Conspiracy" storyline, she was briefly resurrected, only to die again at the end of the storyline.

 Anansi

 A member of the Vodu pantheon, he was the very first Spider-Man, according to Ezekiel Sims and the Ashanti tribe in Ghana.

 Ai Apaec

 Ai Apaec is the Marvel Comics version of the chief deity of Moche culture, and a supervillain in the Marvel Universe.

 Ai Apaec first appeared in the first issue of the 2011 Osborn miniseries, and was created by Kelly Sue DeConnick and Jamie McKelvie.
 Ai Apaec began appearing as a regular character in the Dark Avengers series, beginning with issue #175.

-Ai Apaec is a chimeric being that has the head, torso, and arms of a human, the lower half being a spider's body, snakes for hair, and long sharp fangs.
+Ai Apaec is a chimeric being with the head, torso, and arms of a human, the lower half of a spider, snakes for hair, and large fangs.
 He was worshipped by the Moche people of Peru.
 He was eventually captured by government officials and held in a secret government base somewhere underwater.
-Ai Apaec ends up meeting Norman Osborn when he ends up transferred to the secret base from the Raft.
-He joins Osborn, June Covington, Kingmaker, and Carny Rives into staging a break-out.
-The inmates secure an escape pod to get to the surface.
-Afterwards, Ai Apaec returns to the jungle.
+Ai Apaec ends up meeting Norman Osborn after Osborn is transferred to the base and joins him in escaping the base.

 Ai Apaec has superhuman strength as well as venomous fangs, spider legs that enable him to cling to solid walls and surfaces, and the ability to generate a bell-shaped web that enables him to breathe underwater.